Fundamental Analysis Guides

 A hawkish Federal policy can have some negative consequences, as increasing interest rates makes it more difficult for businesses to borrow money and invest in new projects.
 This can decrease investment spending, slowing economic growth and job losses.

-Additionally, higher interest rates can negatively affect consumer spending as people must pay higher interest rates to borrow money or buy property, which reduces their disposable income.
+Additionally, higher interest rates can negatively affect consumer spending.
+People must pay higher interest rates to borrow money or buy property, which reduces their disposable income.
 This can lead to a decrease in consumption and slow economic growth even further.

 Pros: Dovish federal policy